 My three favorite temples are the Kong Chow, Tin How, and Ma Tsu, which all contain beautiful red and gold lanterns, altars, and statues.

 When people think of San Francisco, they often picture a grassy park on a hill across from a cute row of Victorian homes, with the city skyline in the background.

 This "Full House" image is Alamo Square, a quaint neighborhood in the middle of the city that boasts lots of these antique Painted Lady houses from the turn of the century.
 This is a great place to take a picnic and relax for an afternoon while enjoying the view.

 The Rincon Center is a great free place to stop while you wander around downtown.
 Inside this art deco building, which has preserved a lot of relics from its days as SF's main post office in the 1940s and 50s, you'll find the lobby covered with historic murals depicting California's history.

 After admiring and reading about the different murals and artifacts, you can wander into the center courtyard, where you'll find a few eateries surrounding a fountain with water falling from the ceiling.

 While there are tons of great free things to do in San Francisco in February, you will also love some of our top paid museums and attractions.
 However, you can save on the admission to some of these with the CityPass discount card.

 It includes admission to the California Academy of Sciences, the Exploratorium, and the Aquarium of the Bay.
-Other benefits include a ticket for a 60-minute bay cruise and a multi-day Muni pass (our public transit system which includes both buses and cable cars).
+Other benefits include a ticket for a 60-minute bay cruise, which is the most popular cruise around the SF Bay.